daninge/slop-detector/README.md

 ## Usage

 1. Navigate to LinkedIn
+2. Click on the extension icon in the top bar and paste in an open ai key
-2. The extension will automatically analyze posts as you scroll
+3. The extension will automatically analyze posts as you scroll
-3. Low-quality posts will be filtered or marked
+4. Low-quality posts will be filtered or marked
-4. Use the extension popup to adjust settings
+5. Use the extension popup to adjust settings

 ## Files